-ARC-32: Application Specification Source
+ARC-32: Application Specification

 A specification for fully describing an Application, useful for Application clients.

-Requires 4 , 21
+Requires | 4 , 21 |

 Abstract

-This specification is subsided by the [ARC-56](./arc-0056.md)
+[!NOTE] This specification will be eventually deprecated by the

 An Application is partially defined by it’s methods but further information about the Application should be available.
 Other descriptive elements of an application may include it’s State Schema, the original TEAL source programs, default method arguments, and custom data types.
 This specification defines the descriptive elements of an Application that should be available to clients to provide useful information for an Application Client.